When is my MOT due?

 In the UK, every vehicle more than three years old must undergo an annual MOT (Ministry of Transport) test in order to prove it’s roadworthy.

-By making this a legal requirement, the government aims to ensure that cars driving on UK roads are safe and don’t pose any unnecessary danger to the public.
+By making this a legal requirement, the Government aims to ensure that cars driving on UK roads are safe and don’t pose any unnecessary danger to the public.

-But owning a car already means a lot of paperwork and when you factor in things like road tax and insurance, it can become hard to remember what’s due when.
+Owning a car already means a lot of paperwork and when you factor in things like road tax and insurance, it can become hard to remember what’s due when.

 So if you can’t remember when your certificate expires or if you’re worried it already has, here’s how to find out for certain.